The Emotional Intelligence Africa Summit 2019 (EIAS2019) was held at GIMPA Accra Campus on Thursday, 14th November 2019.

 SPEECH BY MR. JACOB OSEI YEBOAH

 Africa is rich but Africans are poor due to Emotional Capital bankruptcy.Jacob Osei Yeboah (JOY)- 10th December 2018.

 Mr. Addison revealed that he grew up at the feet of the late Paramount Chief and President of Enyan Denkyira Traditional Area, Nana Antwi II.
-Mr Addison mentioned that in listening to the stories of the elderly, he learnt how the old leaders practice listening, calmness and taught their communities these skills in regulating emotions, channelling emotional energy and how together they overcame the distress of adversity and set-back.
+Mr Addison mentioned that in listening to the stories of the elderly, he learned how the old leaders practice listening, calmness and taught their communities these skills in regulating emotions, channeling emotional energy and how together they overcame the distress of adversity and set-back.

 The term “national character” is used to describe the enduring personality characteristics and unique lifestyles found among the populations of particular national states.